 There are a number of experiences that will get you up close and personal with the animals, and it is best to book those in advance.
-You’ll save money reserving in advance vs. purchasing in the park, plus you'll guarantee your spot.
+You’ll save money reserving in advance rather than purchasing in the park — plus, you'll guarantee your spot.
 Many of these experiences have age restrictions, so keep those in mind as your search for the right experience for your family.
-During the phased reopening (due to COVID-19) you'll really want to take advantage of these safaris.
-They will be the only way to see some of the animals and exhibits while the African Tram is closed.
-Plus your party will be the only party on the safaris, so it's like getting a personal tour!

 The Cart Safari follows a similar path as the Africa Tram around the exhibits, but you can get closer to some areas, ask questions and ask to pause to get the perfect picture.

-The Ultimate Safari is a 5- to 8-hour customized tour that caters to your interests and includes a meal.
+The Ultimate Safari is a five- to eight-hour customized tour that caters to your interests and includes a meal.
 You’ll want to book early (a minimum of 72 hours in advance).

 Dress for Activity at the San Diego Zoo Safari Park